ydodia/SDCND-Term1-P3/README.md

 ### Data Capturing
 I used the mouse for steering and the keyboard for acceleration and braking.
 I drove 2 laps clockwise (CW) and 1 lap counter-clockwise while trying to stay as close to the center of the track as possible.
 I then captured data for critical turns at three points (ordered CW): the first left turn with water on the right; the left turn with the dirt road opening on the right; and lastly, on the right turn with water on the left side.
 For each of these segments I captured a handful (3-4) of segments of the car starting close to the edge of the track and then steering hard to get back to the center.
 This resulted in smoothly re-centering to center of the track if the car failed to turn hard into the turn and risked getting run off-track.
 Total data size was 17,248, representing a capture each for the left, center and right cameras with corresponding steering angle taken from the center camera.

+### Training Data Characteristics
+The data input into the model is initially cropped prior to normalization, removing 70 pixels from the top and 25 pixels from the bottom; nothing was removed from the sides.
+To illustrate, the below images depict 2 pairs of original and cropped images.

+[img1]: ./camera1.png
+![Original, cropped 1][img1]

+[img2]: ./camera2.png
+![Original, cropped 2][img2]

+Another aspect of further study to help improve the model, would be to further take advantage of the steering angle distribution.
+As quick study, the distribution of steering angle values is depicted in a histogram below.

+[histo]: ./histo.png
+![Distribution of steering angles.][histo]

 ### Model Parameter Tuning
 For the data, I tuned the angle correction value through trial and error via running the autonomous driving mode.
 I settled on a value of 0.11 since higher values (greater than 0.2) exhibited greater steering angle oscillations between positive and negative values.